 update classification: A scheme to classify updates such as Critical, Security, Service Pack, and so on.
 An update classification is identified by a GUID and described by metadata.
 It can be treated as an update with no associated content.

-update server: A machine that implements the Windows Update Services: Server-Server Protocol for providing updates to client computers and other update servers.
+update server: A computer that implements the Windows Update Services: Server-Server Protocol or the Windows Server Update Services: Client-Server Protocol to provide updates to client computers and other update servers.

-Windows Server Update Services (WSUS): An optional component of Windows 2000 Server and later releases that may be installed to enable a machine to operate as an update server.
+Windows Server Update Services (WSUS): An optional component of Windows Server operating system (starting with Windows 2000 Server operating system) that enables a machine to operate as an update server.

 MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.